 To worship God is to be caught up in and fully captivated by his glory and greatness.
-We can never adequately grasp all that there is to know and appreciate about his person and works.
+We can never adequately grasp all that there is to know and appreciate about Yahweh’s person and works.
 So often in our corporate worship we are distracted by the details of what we are doing.
 We ask questions like, “What comes next?
 How did it sound?
 Am I pronouncing that word correctly?
 What will others think?”
 Occasionally, we rise above such mundane issues.
 Forgetting all the details, we become absorbed in the wonder and glory of the One whom we are seeking to honor.

 Athletes sometimes talk about being in “the zone” where everything their bodies are sensing, the mechanics of their movements, the cheering crowds, the other athletes competing, fades into the background and, for the moment, the only thing that matters is the thrill of excelling in what they have trained for years to accomplish.
 Good musicians report having the same experience.
 Instead of worrying about technique or performance or notes on the page, they lose themselves and actually “become” the music, portraying its beauty and dynamic in an unforgettable rendition.

 The worship of heaven will doubtless be like that.
 There will be no sense of self, no distractions, no preoccupation with the details of getting it right.
-We will be caught up in the moment, in the glory, the beauty, the majesty of the one whom we love and adore.
-While this can happen on earth in fleeting moments of ravishing delight, it will be the uninterrupted experience of those who worship our glorious God face to face.
-Spending time meditating on Psalm 93 can encourage our hearts to focus on Yahweh alone.
+We will be caught up in the moment, in the glory, the beauty, the majesty of Yahweh whom we love and adore.
+While this can happen on earth in fleeting moments of ravishing delight, it will be the uninterrupted experience of those who worship our glorious Savior face to face.
+Spending time meditating on Psalm 93 can encourage our hearts to focus on God alone.
 Setting distractions aside, we become increasingly capable of concentrating on his majesty and his greatness, allowing him to captivate our hearts completely with his glorious splendor.